-How to buy eBay shares
+How to buy eBay (EBAY) shares in Australia

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 eBay Inc is an internet retail business with stocks listed in the US. eBay shares (EBAY) are listed on the NASDAQ and all prices are listed in US Dollars.
 Its last market close was US$72.12 – a decrease of 2.53% over the previous week.
 Here's how to invest if you're based in Australia.